-On the other hand, in failure situations, the aim is to to assess the ADS ability to recognise faults/failures in the system and safely react to such cases.
+On the other hand, in failure situations, the aim is to assess the ADS ability to recognise faults/failures in the system and safely react to such cases.

 For the purpose of defining performance criteria in critical situations, those situations where others are at fault, behaving unforeseeably, and the collision might potentially not be prevented have to be analysed further.
 In these situations, different considerations can be made.